ucsc-ospo/ucsc-ospo.github.io/content/event/20241001/index.md

 [Link to UCSC Campus and Parking Map](https://taps.ucsc.edu/pdf/parking-map.pdf)

-- Parking permits will be available from attendants upon arrival at the Hay Barn.
-Associated parking spaces are located near the Hay Barn (Lot 170), with overflow parking nearby in Lot 116.
-Late arrivals can obtain a permit by coming to the reception desk just inside the Hay Barn.
+- Parking permits are available for purchase through the [TAPS website](https://ucsc.aimsparking.com/permits/?cmd=new_non_auth) and can be done ahead of time or when you arrive at the event venue.
+Parking spaces are located near the Hay Barn (Lot 170), with overflow parking nearby in Lot 116.

 ## Hotels in Santa Cruz